 In calculating a Fund's net income, all of the Fund's deductible expenses, including expenses common to all series of units of the Fund and expenses specific to a particular series of units of the Fund, will be taken into account in determining the income or loss for the Fund as a whole.
-However, the deductibility of interest and financing expenses incurred by a Fund may be subject to limitations in certain circumstances pursuant to Tax Proposals.
+However, the deductibility of interest and financing expenses incurred by a Fund may be subject to limitations in certain circumstances.